Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 You'll need to install the [@azure/msal-node][msal_node_npm] and the the [@azure/core-auth][core_auth] package for this sample.

 > For more information about MSAL for Node.js, please refer to [the README of the `@azure/msal-node` package][msal_node_readme].
-> For more information about working with the Confidential Client of MSAL, please refer to: [Initialization of MSAL (Node.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md).
+> For more information about working with the Confidential Client of MSAL, please refer to [Initialization of MSAL (Node.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md).

 ```ts
 import { TokenCredential, AccessToken } from "@azure/core-auth";